biomaglab/signalhunter/README.md

 signalhunter
 ============

-Sigal Hunter is a MATLAB software for electrohysiological data analysis and visualization.
+Signal Hunter is a MATLAB software for electrophysiological data analysis and visualization.